h-Hasib/h-Hasib/README.md

 **`[ Software Development | C# | ASP.NET Core | Angular | MIS | Python | Machine Learning | NLP ]`**

-I'm a Bengali full-stack developer and content creator building my version of the digital world one step at a time.
+I'm a software developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---